katarzynarogalska/ARSA-Automated-Rashomon-Set-Analysis/docs/api/pipeline_abstract.md

 <div style="color: #60824f; font-size: 18px;">
     <strong>build()</strong>
 </div>
 &emsp; Primary method of all pipelines.
-Creates all the necessary objects from given arguments, returns them and launches the Streamlit dashboard in the background.
+Creates all the necessary objects from given arguments, returns them and launches the Streamlit dashboard in the background if launch_dashboard parametr is set to True.
 </br>
 </br>